cipheras/loctrack/README.md

 - [ ] More templates

 ## Disclaimer
-*This tools is merely a POC of what attackers can do.
+*This tool is merely a POC of what attackers can do.
 Author is not responsible for any use of this tool in any nefarious activity.*

 ## License
 **loctrack** is made by **@cipheras** and is released under the terms of the &nbsp;![GitHub License](https://img.shields.io/github/license/cipheras/loctrack?color=darkgreen)